 The company, which for years has been blessed with an outstanding reputation for top-quality vehicles, has increasingly gained the respect of so-called VIPs.
-For example, Formula 1 driver Ralf Schumacher and Olympic mountain bike champion and MTB world champion Sabine Spitz both chose Concorde motorhomes as their mobile accommodation.
+For example, Formula 1 driver Ralf Schumacher and Olympic mountain bike champion and world champion Sabine Spitz both choosed Concorde motorhomes as their mobile accommodation.

-In 2008, Formel 1 driver Sebastian Vettel also took to the road in a Concorde LINER.
+In 2008, Formula 1 driver Sebastian Vettel also took to the road in a Concorde LINER.
 As did former champion Nigel Mansell.

-Spurred on by so many sport celebrities, Concorde became the official cooperation partner of the IIHF ice hockey world championship in 2010.
+Spurred on by so many sport celebrities, Concorde became the official cooperation partner of the IIHF ice hockey world cup in 2010.

 In 2011, Concorde quality also convinced the multiple DTM champion Mattias Ekström who took to the road in a LINER.
 In the same year, Joachim Baumgartner became the managing director of the Vehicle Development and Production departments.